astahmer/pandabox/packages/prettier-plugin/README.md

 ### `pandaFirstProps`

 The first props to sort.
-Defaults to `['as', 'layerStyle', 'textStyle']`.
+Defaults to `['as', 'className', 'layerStyle', 'textStyle']`.

 ### `pandaLastProps`